volkamerlab/KinFragLib/README.md

 an in-depth analysis of the chemical space of known kinase inhibitors, and can be used to enumerate recombined fragments in order to generate novel potential inhibitors.

-Custom KinFragLib provides a pipeline to custom filter KinFragLib utilizing unwanted substructures (PAINS and Brenk et al.), drug-likeness (Rule of Three and QED), synthesizability (buyable building blocks and SYBA) and pairwise retrosynthesizability.
-Each filter can be (de-)activated and the parameters can be modified by the user to create a custom filtered library.
+WIP: Custom KinFragLib provides a pipeline to filter the fragments in KinFragLib checking for unwanted substructures (PAINS and Brenk et al.), lead-/drug-likeness (Rule of Three and QED), synthesizability (similarity to buyable building blocks and SYBA) and pairwise retrosynthesizability.
+Each filter can be (de-)activated and the parameters can be modified by the user to create a customized filtered fragment library.

 ## Quick start